 Assessing your aptitude

 First, let’s break down the ways coding bootcamps might assess your technical aptitude.
-Online coding bootcamps like Flatiron School’s Online Web Developer Program look to see that you’re making great progress coding on your own, either through our free intro courses or other resources.
-In-person programs, on the other hand, generally rely on some form of technical assessment in the interview process.
+Online coding bootcamps like Flatiron School’s Online Software Engineering Bootcamp look to see that you’re making great progress coding on your own, either through our free Coding Bootcamp Prep or other resources.
+In-person programs, like our immersive Software Engineering course, on the other hand, generally rely on some form of technical assessment in the interview process.
 Coding bootcamps have to cover a lot of ground in a short time span, so we move through curriculum fast.

-A technical assessment is a way to test whether you’re ready to hit the ground running from day one.
-Different bootcamps may assess this in different ways, but you’re likely to see a process resembling what we do here at Flatiron School for our in-person Web Developer Program.
-Applicants complete several coding challenges on their own in advance of a technical interview—a live coding session with an instructor—in which they will be asked questions about their prepared work and possibly to expand or change their code to solve new problems.
-(Sounds like something a tech company would do to interview developer talent?
-That’s by design.
-We want to prepare you for that process as early as possible.)
+A technical assessment like Flatiron School's technical interview is a way to test whether you’re ready to hit the ground running from day one.
+Different bootcamps may assess this in different ways, but you’re likely to see a process resembling what we do here at Flatiron School for our in-person Immersive Software Engineering Bootcamp or immersive Data Science course.
+Applicants complete several technical coding challenges on their own in advance of a technical interview—a live technical coding session with an instructor—in which they will be asked questions about their prepared work and possibly to expand or change their code to solve new problems.
+If this sounds like something a tech company would do to interview developer talent, it’s by design.
+We want to prepare you for that process as early as possible.

-Before your interview:
+Before your Flatiron technical interview:

 Have a text editor up on your machine, ready to screenshare with the instructor.

 Turn off all notifications!
 It can be incredibly distracting to get a text from your significant other about dinner while you’re walking an instructor through your code.

 Find a quiet space.
 This is less for the instructor and more for your benefit.
 The interview will be a high-energy 20-30 minutes.
 You’ll need a space where you can focus.